MohamedSalahElden/enterprise_network_configuration/full_functional_router/README.md

 wme_enable=1
 ```
 ## 5. start the AP

+- kill all the process that may configure back NIC to supplicant (client mode)
+- i think this is the reason why `handle_probe_req: send failed
+` you see this message
 ```
+└─$ sudo airmon-ng check kill

 └─$ sudo hostapd ./hostapd.conf
 ```
 ## 6. configure DHCP , DNS (dnsmasq)